 1. If you need a towel, let us know.
 We don’t put them out for all guests since many dorm guests carry their own.
 But if you need one, we’re happy to provide one.
 We do require €1 for a towel rental if you want to shower after you’ve already checked out.

-3. Many hostels do offer kitchens, but we don’t.
+3. Many hostels do offer kitchens, but we don’t at our main facility.
 Our cafe, by law, is not available for guests’ use.
 If you are wanting to cook your own food or store perishable food items, we have private rooms offsite – Acacia and Clover – that offer self-catering kitchens.

 4. Bring an eye mask and ear plugs.
 This will help you sleep better so that you aren’t disturbed by the person arriving to the room late at night or leaving early in the morning, by someone’s snoring or from whatever other noises you might hear especially if you are a light sleeper.